alvablot/library-API/README.md

 ### How to install

-Download and run in theproject root folder
+Download and run in the project root folder
 ```
 $ npm istall
 ```